JohanVer/freicar_docs/docs/simulator.md

 # Simulator
-Our simulator is capable of simulating all sensor of the physical FreiCar.
+Our simulator is capable of simulating all sensors of the physical FreiCar.
 The simulator comes with the docker image and thus does need to be installed manually.

 ## Starting the Simulator
 The simulator together with some necessary ROS-nodes can be started by running: